News/Events

 member-img

 I was born in Kingston, Jamaica.
-My interest in music, theatre, and the literary arts led me to abandon my academic degrees and a career in the Forensic Sciences, to take up a position with the British Council Caribbean as Arts & Education Officer.
-I worked for several years as the British Council Manager in my homeland, performing at various times with the Jamaica Musical Theatre Company, the National Chorale, and the Carifolk Singers.
+My interest in music, theatre, and the literary arts led me to abandon my academic degrees and a career in Forensic Science to take up a position with the British Council Caribbean as Arts & Education Officer.
+I worked for several years as the British Council Manager in my homeland, performing in my spare time with the Jamaica Musical Theatre Company, the National Chorale, and the Carifolk Singers.
 A small book of my poetry—Weights and Measures—was published by the Calabash Foundation in 2005, and my poems have garnered awards and been honored by publication in several anthologies.
 I served (and learned) alongside Jamaica’s first national poet laureate, Professor Mervyn Morris, as a judge for the Cultural Development Commission’s annual poetry competition.
-In 2008 I migrated to the US to live with my husband, Julian, whom I met on Bahá’í pilgrimage in Israel.
+In 2008, I migrated to the US to live with my second husband, Julian Daniels, whom I met while on Bahá’í pilgrimage in Israel.
 My first teaching experience was as a poetry tutor at the Phillip Sherlock Center for the Creative Arts.
-Later, I participated in one of the first Wilmette Institute Science & Religion courses, and have since served as faculty on that course, and several others.
+Later, I participated in one of the first Wilmette Institute Science & Religion courses, and have since served as faculty on that course and others.
 In March 2012, I gave a presentation on World Peace at a Peace Conference hosted by Lander University.
 This experience inspired me to create a board game called Heart to Heart, featuring short quotations on unifying spiritual themes from 10 of the world’s religions and cultures.
 The game led to a website, a video channel, firmer friendships, a lot of learning, and a good deal of fun!
-I have served as a member of the Wilmette Institute Board, and also worked part-time for the Institute as Marketing Coordinator and Course Creation Assistant.
-I get a thrill from using my creative and (mostly self-taught) computer skills to create instructional materials.
-In March (2019) I took up a position as the Institute’s first Registrar.
-I enjoy handbell ringing with the Emerald Bells (finally back together after Covid), and since 2021, making music in my home studio and blogging.See Faculty Bio
+After having served as a member of the Wilmette Institute Board, and also working part-time for the Institute as Marketing Coordinator and Course Creation Assistant, in March 2019, I filled the position of the Institute’s first Registrar.
+In the summer of 2023, I began an independent study of Media Literacy.
+I wanted to know how I could help friends in my social media circles free themselves from unhelpful online search habits and the lure of the "Internet rabbit hole."
+Through the Association for Baha'i Studies (ABS), I co-facilitated a reading group on media literacy and participated in the National Association for Media Literacy Education (NAMLE) Media Literacy Week.
+In May 2025, I completed a course called Empowering Students through Constructivist Media Decoding, offered by Project Look Sharp in association with Ithaca College.
+The resource I created for my course project - The Painted Church - was selected to be in NAMLE's Media Literacy Week 2025 Resource Showcase.
+After the death of my second husband, I reunited with an old friend from Jamaica; we are married and living in Jamaica, New York.
+I am currently a student in WI's Social Transformation Certificate Program.
+The experience has made me more aware of the needs and the challenges of our student community, and has transformed my administrative and teaching work.See Faculty Bio

 2643